Skip to Main Content

 Skill levels for attendees: Little to no experience

-Software requirements: Computer recommended but not required.
+Software requirements: Computer recommended but not required

-Is Google Neutral?: Unpacking Algorithmic Bias & Promoting Algorithmic Awareness
+Unpacking Algorithmic Bias & Promoting Algorithmic Awareness

 Faculty: Andrea Baer, Public Services Librarian